kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 of TPUs to workloads.

 Due to the topology, only certain specific slices of TPUs can be used.
-For example, in a 64 TPU node pool there will be 16 VMs, each with 4 TPUs.
+For example, in a 64 TPU node counter set there will be 16 VMs, each with 4 TPUs.
 This allows for a number of possible multi-VM slices of different
 sizes:
 * 8x8 slice, which provides 64 TPUs across 16 nodes (shown in black)